-“Open presence meditation” is the only path of non-doing.
-All other practices of self-inquiry either involve some kind of doing, or a receiving from another.
-The practice of meditation and the outcome of meditation are: learning to just be.
+“Open awareness meditation” is the only path of non-doing.
+All other practices of self-inquiry either involve some kind of doing or receiving from another.
+The practice of meditation and the outcome of meditation is learning to just be.

 Warning: Side effects of simply being, may include, but are not limited to, deep relaxation, improved physical health, clarity of mind, joyfulness, restful sleep, emotional balance, and equanimity in the world of 1001 things.